 Cornwall in Lebanon County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce.
+This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce • Natural Resources.
 In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
-A significant historical year for this entry is 1735.

 Location.
-40° 16.036′ N, 76° 24.128′ W. Marker is in Cornwall, Pennsylvania, in Lebanon County.
-Marker is at the intersection of Granite Street and Gold Street on Granite Street.
+40° 16.095′ N, 76° 24.269′ W. Marker is in Cornwall, Pennsylvania, in Lebanon County.
+Marker is on Granite Street 0.3 miles west of Gold Street.
 Touch for map.
 Marker is in this post office area: Cornwall PA 17016, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Cornwall Banks (about 700 feet away, measured in a direct line); Abattoir (approx. 0.3 miles away); Roasting Oven (approx. 0.3 miles away); Cornwall Furnace (approx. 0.4 miles away); a different marker also named Cornwall FurnaceCornwall Furnace (approx. 0.4 miles away); The Shay Brothers (approx. one mile away); Veteran Firemen Memorial (approx. one mile away).
+Grubb's First Forge (about 700 feet away, measured in a direct line); Abattoir (approx. 0.2 miles away); Roasting Oven (approx. 0.2 miles away); Cornwall Furnace (approx. ¼ mile away); a different marker also named Cornwall FurnaceCornwall Furnace (approx. ¼ mile away); The Shay Brothers (approx. 0.9 miles away); Veteran Firemen Memorial (approx. 1.1 miles away).
 Touch for a list and map of all markers in Cornwall.

 Also see . . .
 Cornwall Banks - Behind the Marker.
 ExplorePAHistory.com (Submitted on July 20, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)